Curious Facts about Lake Atitlán

 It has a submerged Mayan city

 The archaeological site of Samabaj, discovered in 1996 by Guatemalan diver Roberto Samayoa, is located 20 meters deep on the southern shore of the lake.
-Inhabited between 1,000 BC and 250 AD, it was flooded when the lake level suddenly rose.
+Inhabited between 1000 BCE and 250 CE, it was flooded when the lake level suddenly rose.
 Incense burners, stelae, and intact ceremonial structures have been recovered.
 The site is a National Cultural Heritage. -

 The Xocomil arrives punctually every afternoon

 The Xocomil —a wind whose Tz'utujil name means "the wind that carries away sin"— appears almost every day between 1:00 PM and 3:00 PM with speeds of 40 to 80 km/h.
-Boats between towns always leave in the morning for this reason. -
+Boats between villages always depart in the morning for this reason. -

 The Atitlán Grebe: the bird the lake no longer has

-The Podilymbus gigas, known as the Atitlán Grebe, was an endemic bird species of Lake Atitlán declared extinct in 1989.
-Its disappearance was caused by the introduction of the black bass fish in the 1960s (which devoured its young and the fish it fed on) and over-predation.
+The Podilymbus gigas, known as the Atitlán Grebe or Poc, was an endemic bird species of Lake Atitlán declared extinct in 1989.
+Its disappearance was caused by the introduction of the black bass in the 1960s (which devoured its chicks and the fish it fed on) and overpredation.
 It is one of the emblems of lost biodiversity in Guatemala. -

 Its shores speak three Mayan languages

-The 13 municipalities around the lake are inhabited by three distinct Mayan peoples: Kaqchikel (north and east shores), Tz'utujil (south shore, including Santiago Atitlán), and K'iche' (some inland communities).
+The 13 municipalities around the lake are inhabited by three distinct Mayan peoples: Kaqchikel (northern and eastern shore), Tz'utujil (southern shore, including Santiago Atitlán), and K'iche' (some inland communities).
 This linguistic diversity in such a small geographical area is unique in the world. -

 Three active volcanoes frame it

-Volcano Atitlán (3,537 masl), Tolimán (3,158 masl), and San Pedro (3,020 masl) surround the lake.
-Volcano Atitlán is still active: in 2022, it recorded a minor ash eruption.
-The altitude difference between the lake's surface (1,562 masl) and the crater of Volcano Atitlán is almost 2,000 meters, creating one of Central America's most dramatic landscapes. -
+Volcán Atitlán (3,537 masl), Tolimán (3,158 masl), and San Pedro (3,020 masl) surround the lake.
+Volcán Atitlán remains active: in 2022, it registered a minor ash eruption.
+The altitude difference between the lake's surface (1,562 masl) and the Atitlán Volcano's crater is almost 2,000 meters, creating one of Central America's most dramatic landscapes. -

 Maximón: the saint who smokes and drinks aguardiente

-In Santiago Atitlán lives the Rilaj Mam, known as Maximón, a syncretic deity to whom his Tz'utujil devotees offer cigars, aguardiente, copal, and money.
-His house changes every year among the town's cofradías.
-It is one of the most original and unique religious traditions in all of America. -
+In Santiago Atitlán lives Rilaj Mam, known as Maximón, a syncretic deity to whom his Tz'utujil devotees offer cigars, aguardiente, copal, and money.
+His house changes annually among the village cofradías (religious brotherhoods).
+It is one of the most original and singular religious traditions in all of America. -

 You can dive up to 30 meters deep

 The constant water temperature (18–20°C), visibility of up to 10 meters, and absence of currents make Lake Atitlán a world-class freshwater diving destination.
-Santa Cruz La Laguna is home to ATI Divers, one of the most renowned diving centers on the continent, with dives to 30+ meters where unique volcanic structures are explored. -
+Santa Cruz La Laguna is home to ATI Divers, one of the most renowned dive centers on the continent, offering dives to 30+ meters where unique volcanic structures are explored. -

 Aldous Huxley called it the most beautiful in the world